2023 EFL League Two play-off final: Summary

 The match kicked off at 1:30 p.m. in front of a crowd 34,004.
 John Ashdown of The Guardian reported that Stockport had been the better side in the opening half hour, but with neither side having any serious goal opportunities.
 Stockport took the lead on 34 minutes through an own goal, when Olaofe's cross from the right-hand side bounced off Jon Mellish's shin and over the top of the goalkeeper into the Carlisle net.
 Carlisle had a chance to equalise just before half time when Joel Senior broke free from the halfway line and attempted to set up Gordon with an open goal, but Stockport defender Akil Wright was able to block the cross.

 Twelve minutes into the second half, Stockport had a major opportunity to extend their lead.
 Hussey sent a free kick into the penalty area where it was received by Wright in space in front of the centre of the goal.
 Wright headed the ball towards goal but his shot went wide, former Stockport defender Liam Hogan telling the BBC at the time that he "should be scoring there".
-On 71 minutes, Stockport's Myles Hippolyte made a strong challenge on Corey Whelan, which Ashdown felt merited action from VAR, but three was no free kick given.
+On 71 minutes, Stockport's Myles Hippolyte made a strong challenge on Corey Whelan, which Ashdown felt merited action from VAR, but there was no free kick given.
 Carlisle made several substitutions in their attempt to score an equaliser as the game neared its end, and they thought they had won a penalty for handball when Kyle Knoyle cleared a Mellish shot off the line on 83 minutes, but after a VAR check it was not given.
 They did find the equaliser one minute later, however, when Omari Patrick hit a low shot into the goal from 15 yards out.
 The game finished 1–1 at the end of 90 minutes, and went into extra time.

 The first period of extra time had few chances on goal, while in the second period, there was one chance for each side – Stockport's Stretton (who had also played for Carlisle on loan earlier in the season) saw a shot saved by Carlisle goalkeeper Holý, while Dennis's shot for Carlisle was saved by Stockport's Hinchliffe.
 There were no further goals and the match was to be decided by a penalty shoot-out.
 In the shoot-out, the first kick for each side was scored, but then Stockport's Rydel saw his kick saved by Holý, who dived to his right.
 Ashdown described this as "not a great penalty".
 Mellish then scored his penalty for Carlisle to give them a 2–1 lead after two kicks each.
 The subsequent two kicks for each side were successful, as was Stockport's final penalty which was scored by Will Collar.
 Carlisle's final kick was then scored by Taylor Charters to complete a 5–4 shoot-out win and send the Cumbrian team into League One for the 2023–24 season.